rule

 Text 1

-S'rî S'uka said: 'Then, on de day of the new moon, arose a fierce wind scattering dust, o King, with the smell of pus everywhere.
+S'rī S'uka said: 'Then, on de day of the new moon, a fierce and frightening wind arose scattering dust, oh King, with the smell of pus everywhere.

 Text 2

-Following came there upon the sacrificial arena down a rain of abominable things produced by Balvala, after which he appeared carrying a trident.
+Following came down upon the sacrificial arena a rain of abominable things produced by Balvala, after which he himself appeared carrying a trident.
 (Vedabase)

 Text 3-4